 The album is absolutely incredible too.
 France has come to save spacerock

-― strangely hookworm but they manage ream shoegaze poetry (imago), Tuesday, 3 March 2020 15:37 (eight months ago) link
+― strangely hookworm but they manage ream shoegaze poetry (imago), Tuesday, 3 March 2020 15:37 (one year ago) link

 Bought the SLIFT album btw.
 Ppl are sleeping on this.
 Has the potential to be the new Psychocandy with the way it draws from/together 6 decades of rock vocabulary to such loud and cathartic ends.
 Except it's way better than Psychocandy, bcz in lieu of having only mere fetishes like the JAMC, SLIFT, have actual IDEAS...!